appreciated/plandex-intellij/README.md

 2. Create a new branch with a descriptive name.
 3. Make your changes and commit them with clear and concise commit messages.
 4. Push your changes to your forked repository.
-5. Create a pull request to the main repository.
+5. Create a pull request for the main repository.

 Please ensure that your code adheres to the project's coding standards and includes appropriate tests.

 ## License

 This project is licensed under the MIT License.